Ramin-RX7/Shifty/docs/Principals/factories/factories.md

 **Casting Methods**:

     String -> A constructor like string.
-    Dictionary -> A set of key-value pairs by attribute name and it's corresponding value.
+    Mapping -> A set of key-value pairs by attribute name and it's corresponding value.

 ### why to use structs
 - Structs are useful due to their immutability
-- Structs can be used over dictionary when a specific structure needs to be used (nothing more or less)
+- Structs can be used over mappings when a specific structure needs to be used (nothing more or less)